Markdown-Blog/.github/profile/README.md

 ## Website

-For more information, visit our website: [https://markdown.blog](https://markdown.blog)
+For more information, visit our website: [https://markdown.blog](https://markdown.blog) (Press Ctrl and click to open in a new browser tab)